agamanimullick-cloud/Customer-Support-Operations-Dashboard/phase_3.md

 # Phase 2 - Workflow and Automation:

+## Workflow

-## New → Triage → Assigned → In Progress → Waiting for Customer → Resolved → Closed
+New → Triage → Assigned → In Progress → Waiting for Customer → Resolved → Closed

-## The logic is:
+The logic is:

 - New — ticket just entered the system
 - Triage — someone reviews type, priority, and queue